SENERGY-Platform/client-connector-lib/README.md

 connector-client
 ================

-Quasi-framework for users wanting to integrate their personal IoT project / device with the SEPL platform.
+Framework for users wanting to integrate their personal IoT project / device with the SEPL platform.

 Written in Python 3.4 and relying on the `websockets` module.